 June 13, 2016: EU Directive 2014/53/EU Covering Radio & Telecom Equipment Takes Effect

-Changes in the new directive improve instruments for market surveillance such as the traceability obligations of distributers, importers and manufacturers and opening the possibility of requiring prior registration of radio equipment in categories affected by low compliance levels.
-A detailed requirement for radio receivers to attain a minimum level of performance to facilitate an efficient use of the radio spectrum was clarified.
+Changes in the new directive improve instruments for market surveillance such as the traceability obligations of distributors, importers, and manufacturers, and opening the possibility of requiring prior registration of radio equipment in categories affected by low compliance levels.
+A detailed requirement for radio receivers to attain a minimum level of performance to facilitate efficient use of the radio spectrum was clarified.

-Aligning with the New Legislative Framework for products (IP/14/111), the new directive specifies responsibilities for distributers, importers and manufactures, making the framework for products more constant and easier to apply.
+Aligning with the New Legislative Framework for products (IP/14/111), the new directive specifies responsibilities for distributors, importers, and manufacturers, making the framework for products more constant and easier to apply.
 Administrative obligations that were deemed unnecessary were abolished.

-New requirements were introduced with precise requirements that kept open the idea that the Commission will have the possibility to require mobile phones and similar devices be compatible with a common charger, and that software be used in radio equipment only after compliance of the combination of the software and radio equipment has been demonstrated.
+New requirements were introduced with precise requirements that kept open the idea that the Commission will have the possibility to require mobile phones and similar devices be compatible with a common charger, and that software is used in radio equipment only after compliance with the combination of the software and radio equipment has been demonstrated.

 The new directive includes all devices with frequencies below 3000 GHz, which is broader than the old directive 1999/5/EC, only requiring compliance with devices that transmit from 9 kHz up to 3000 GHz.
 Importers and manufacturers with devices operating in frequencies under 9 kHz will need to comply with the new Directive.
 There may be additional updates from the EU to address this expanded range.